custodian/nelisquare/README.md

 ### branches

-    master - latest easy to use "release" topsquare - development branch of nelisquare with improvements nelisquare - original nelisquare client as of 0.2.6
+    master - latest easy to use "release" topsquare - if exists, active development branch with unstable improvements nelisquare - original nelisquare client as of 0.2.6

 Wiki